diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 2. Implement your testclass.
 3. Implement your view while testing its behaviour using the provided test framework.

-Based on these 3 views you can implement a view `schedoscope.example.osm.processed.Ways` that comprises all information about ways according to view `schedoscope.example.osm.processed.Nodes`.
+Based on your new views `ways`, `way_tags` and `way_nodes` you can implement a view `schedoscope.example.osm.processed.Ways` that comprises all information about ways according to view `schedoscope.example.osm.processed.Nodes`.
 Therefore, use UDF `collect` to create a map of tags as in `Nodes` and an array of node_id which are part of this way.

 ## Deployment
 Restart Schedoscope (your project).